 “Something challenging like this pandemic is an opportunity to bring everyone together,” said Midgley, “to look at where they are, to listen to others, and triage accordingly.”
 He highlighted the institutional support at Marist that has allowed PA faculty and undergraduate faculty to collaborate.
 “We were in a meeting and one of them said that in her online organic chemistry class, she puts a whiteboard behind her to draw chemical structures during class.
 I wondered, ‘Why didn’t I think of that?
 That’s brilliant!’”

-On the subject of adapting, Neary noted a study that she and co-authors Jim VanRhee, MS, PA-C, director of Yale’s Online PA program, and Chris Roman, MS, MMS, did for an article about COVID-19’s impact on PA educators, coming out in the September issue of JPAE.
+On the subject of adapting, Neary noted a study that she and co-authors Jim VanRhee, MS, PA-C, director of Yale’s Online PA program, and Chris Roman, MS, MMS, did for an article about COVID-19’s impact on PA educators for the September 2020 issue of JPAE.
 “We thought most programs going forward would make changes, but most said they would only make minor changes to their curriculum.
 That was shocking to us.
 Because I don’t think this is the last time something like this is going to happen.”

 “Never let a serious crisis go to waste.
 And what I mean by that is it’s an opportunity to do things you thought you could not do before.”